MastodonKit/MastodonKit/Readme.md

 }
 ```

-Gets a card associated with a status:
+Getting a card associated with a status:

 ```swift
 public struct Statuses {